DOJ: 'Severely Deficient Training' Has Led To Pattern Of Abuse By Chicago Police

 U.S. Attorney General Loretta Lynch announced the investigation's findings on Friday, saying the DOJ had concluded there was ample evidence the Chicago Police Department "engages in a pattern or practice of the use of excessive force," in violation of the Fourth Amendment.

-The abuse is most prevalent in the predominately black neighborhoods on Chicago's South and West sides.
+The abuse is most prevalent in the predominantly black neighborhoods on Chicago's South and West sides.
 The report cited numerous examples of unreasonable force, such as kicking a subject who "balled his fists" and using a Taser against a suspect fleeing the scene of a "minor property crime."

 Principal Deputy Assistant Attorney General Vanita Gupta, who leads the Justice Department's Civil Rights Division, said the investigation had found that officers shot people who presented no clear threat and "tased" people who did not follow orders.